pypa/build/docs/source/index.rst

 It is a simple build tool, it does no dependency management.

-The recommended way to invoke is by calling the module:
+The recommended way to invoke it is by calling the module:

 .. autoprogram:: build.__main__:main_parser()
    :prog: python -m build

-But the ``python-build`` script is also available, so that tools such as pipx_ can use it:
+A ``python-build`` script is also available, so that tools such as pipx_ can use it:

 .. code-block:: sh